Top 10 Dog Breeds that Need Better Names

 There is also the Irish Red and White Setter, so this should be Irish Red Setter.

-Cocker Spaniel Cocker Spaniels are dogs belonging to two breeds of the spaniel dog type: the American Cocker Spaniel and the English Cocker Spaniel, both of which are commonly called simply Cocker Spaniel in their countries of origin.
+Cocker Spaniels are dogs belonging to two breeds of the spaniel type: the American Cocker Spaniel and the English Cocker Spaniel.
+Each is commonly referred to simply as Cocker Spaniel in its country of origin.
+Known for their long, silky ears and affectionate temperament, Cocker Spaniels are popular... read more

 Cocker Spaniels were split into two breeds, English and American.
 Great Britain calls them 'Cocker Spaniel' and 'American Cocker Spaniel' respectively, while the AKC calls them 'English Cocker Spaniel' and 'Cocker Spaniel' respectively.
 Ridiculous.
 Everyone should use English Cocker Spaniel and American Cocker Spaniel.